Abyosefal/alx-pre_course/0x01-git/README.md

-This project is al about git.
+This project is al about git